 Is Bursitis Busting Up the Joint?

 Pity the poor bursa.
-We have about 150 of these simple, fluid-filled sacs, but few of us ever hear of them until they start hurting.
+We have about 150 of these simple, fluid-filled sacs.
+Most of us have never heard of them until they start hurting.

-Known collectively as "bursae," they cushion and lubricate joints, reducing friction as bones, tendons, muscles, and ligaments do their jobs.
+Known all together as "bursae," they protect and lubricate joints, reducing rubbing as bones, tendons, muscles, and ligaments do their jobs.
 Bursae vary in size, but many (like those in the shoulder) are about the size of a silver dollar.

 As you age, you can injure bursae more easily.
-The sacs become drier over the years, and at the same time damage is mounting from wear and tear in your joints.
+The sacs become drier over the years.
+Also, damage happens from wear and tear in your joints over time.

-A softball player might suffer bursitis of the elbow or shoulder from repeated throwing or in the knees from crouching to serve as a catcher.
+A softball player might suffer bursitis of the elbow or shoulder from repeated throwing or in the knees from bending low to the ground to serve as a catcher.

 Housework causes bursitis, too.
-For example, people who kneel to clean, garden, or work on a roof are susceptible to bursitis of the knee.
+For example, people who kneel to clean, garden, or work on a roof are at risk for developing bursitis of the knee.

 Experts say that prevention is better than treatment.
-It's important to listen to your body and not to overdo it when you feel pain or fatigue.
-If you're kneeling to garden, for instance, you can help your knees by taking frequent breaks and using a rubber pad as a cushion.
+It's important to listen to your body and not to overdo it when you feel pain or extreme tiredness.
+If you're kneeling to garden, for instance, you can help your knees by taking regular breaks and using a rubber pad as a cushion.

-If you're playing a sport, pay close attention to the fundamental movements and seek quality coaching.
+If you're playing a sport, pay close attention to the basic movements and seek quality coaching.
 You'll be less likely to use poor mechanics and you'll reduce the chance for injury.

 You can also help prevent bursitis by stretching regularly.

-Most bursitis goes away without medical attention in a week or two.
+Most bursitis goes away without medical attention in a week or 2 weeks.
 Many people never realize that an inflamed bursa caused the pain.